Back to Home Page or

 increases in strength it can effect all aspects of human life.

-It has been reported, as with other forms of meditation, that physiological
+It has been reported, as with other forms of meditation, that

-heart rate, blood pressure, and
+lowering of respiration, heart rate, blood pressure, and

 lactase (a chemical in the blood associated with strenuous activity and

 stress).
-With decreased stress some persons have reduced their alcohol consumption
+With decreased stress some persons have reduced their alcohol

-in work and artistic abilities.
+bringing an improvement in work and artistic abilities.

-Practitioners are said to be able to achieve three higher states of consciousness
+Practitioners are said to be able to achieve three higher states of

-totally free from stress.
+permanently and totally free from stress.

 The sixth state of consciousness, according to Maharishi, is a glorified

-global consciousness in which the practitioner becomes aware of the "finest
+global consciousness in which the practitioner becomes aware of the

-levels of existence, but not the absolute.
+"finest levels of existence, but not the absolute.

 The more subtle values of all things are perceived, and everything seems